edwintye/edwintye.github.io/_posts/2021-08-29-using-envoy-to-bridge-a-kubernetes-migration.md

         # process the result as desired
 ```

-and the program triggered by say an AWS Lambda that detects the arrival of a new file.
+where the program can be triggered by say an AWS Lambda that detects the arrival of a new file.
+The application can easily reverse the json back into the desired format.
 Without significant amount of work, we have an api and a corresponding wrapper
 client that is functionally identical, where the api component can be deployed as a
 standalone into k8s.

 **In comes the restrictions**

 There are corporations where the whole system is to resist changes.
-The resistance can come in many forms,
+The resistance can come in many
-for us, it is to never change the design of working systems.
+forms, for us, it is to never change the design of working systems.
 Allow network connections from the VM to k8s?
 No.
 Create a new landing area for the csv files?
 No.
 Allow an additional ingress to the VM to hit the api?
 No.
 Pretty much everything is a straight no regardless of logic, you get the picture.
 The worst part is
 that when we deployed a first iteration of the api into the VM, we forgot to hide our tracks and listen
 only on localhost.
-One of the security scanners picked up the open port on the VM and we got an invitation
+One of the security scanners picked up the open port on the VM and we got an
-to lunch from security.`
+invitation to lunch from security.`

 Now we have a new requirement of binding to `127.0.0.1` rather than `0.0.0.0` &mdash; hard coded in and
 never to be touched again.
 This restriction effectively renders the docker image useless as